DPlugins-Archive/asura-docs/docs/guide/getting-started.md

 <br>
-<iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/MFVLqjeiYog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div class="youtube-container"><iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/MFVLqjeiYog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 ## Installation

 ### Server Requirements

 The Asura plugin has a few system requirements.
-Of course, all of these requirements are satisfied by the modern hosting, so it's highly recommended that you use modern hosting to run the Asura plugin.
+Of course, all of these requirements are satisfied by the [modern hosting](https://www.digitalocean.com/?refcode=acb41ca21dc2), so it's highly recommended that you use [modern hosting](https://www.digitalocean.com/?refcode=acb41ca21dc2) to run the Asura plugin.

 You will need to make sure your server meets the following requirements: